qiufeihong2018/qiufeihong2018/README.md

 - 📈 Built datafe/reactgrid, silevis/reactgrid, navigation-web and more

-- 🌱 I am currently reading silevis/reactgrid and antvis/X6 source code and PR on these repositories.
+- 🌱 I am currently reading react, silevis/reactgrid and antvis/X6 source code and PR on these repositories.

 - ❤️ I love writing TypeScript, and building fun experiments on type-level